Choosing The Right Size UPS

 Levels of Protection

-For those of you unfamiliar with UPS devices, a UPS has a large battery that turns on whenever a power fluctuation occurs.
-A standard surge protector, by contrast, only protects against lightning strikes or other power surges, and does not provide protection against blackouts or voltage fluctuations.
+A UPS has a large battery that provides power whenever a power fluctuation occurs, such as a brownout (low voltage) or even high voltage.
+A standard surge protector, by contrast, only protects against lightning strikes or other power surges, and does not provide protection against brownouts, blackouts, or voltage fluctuations.
+Brownouts, in fact, are generally considered the most dangerous condition to electronics.

 A UPS can sense any change in voltage and switch to its built-in battery.
-In fact, many units always leave the battery in use, to avoid even a microsecond's delay while switching.
-The battery is then continuously charged from the wall plug.
+Many units always leave the battery in use, to avoid even a microsecond's delay while switching.
+The battery is then continuously charged from wall power.
 UPSs also provide surge protection, replacing the need for separate surge protectors.

-This allows a UPS to protect against all of the above conditions, at least until its battery runs out.
+The battery allows a UPS to protect against all the above conditions, at least until its battery runs out.

 Battery Life

-The reason so many different UPS models exist is mostly the difference in batteries.
-A larger battery will provide more power, and allow connected devices to run longer.
-For example, APC has a small, sub-$100 model which allows a standard PC to run for about five minutes on battery power.
-This provides enough time to save your files and gracefully shut down.
+The reason so many different UPS models exist is differences in battery technology and capacity.
+A larger battery will provide more power, and/or allow connected devices to run longer.
+For example, UPS manufacturer APC has small, sub-$200 models which allow a standard PC to run for 5-15 minutes on battery power.
+This provides just enough time to gracefully hibernate, or for you to save your files and shut down.
 A UPS with more capacity would allow the same PC to run longer, or perhaps power two PCs for the same amount of time.
+Larger devices can power entire server racks including switches and routers, or entire data center rooms.

-Never connect a laser printer to a small UPS.
+Never connect a laser printer to even a medium size UPS.
 When the fuser element heats up, a printer draws a large amount of current, more than a small or even medium UPS can provide.
-If this happens, you will trip the circuit breaker in the UPS.
-If you would like your new laser printer to be protected, only the larger UPS models will be able to provide the power required.
+If this happens, it will trip the circuit breaker in the UPS.
+If you would like your laser printer to be protected, only a larger UPS model will be able to provide the power required.

 Determine Your Requirements